 Numerous suits against Teva Pharmaceuticals, the manufacturer of this product, have been filed across the country.
 On December 16, 2020, the Federal Judicial Panel on Multidistrict Litigation has ordered that all federally-filed cases against Teva/ParaGard be transferred to the federal court in the Northern District of Georgia to the court of Judge Leigh Martin May.
 At the time of the transfer order, there were fewer than 100 cases filed nationwide.

 Smith & Johnson Attorneys is proud to represent two of the Michigan claimants in this important litigation.
-If you or someone you know has been injured by a ParaGard IUD, please contact S&J at (231) 946-0700 to discuss your legal options.
+If you or someone you know has been injured by a ParaGard IUD, please contact the S&J personal injury lawyers at (231) 946-0700 to discuss your legal options.